syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chips/EJ2_ASP.MVC/getting-started.md

 > [View Sample in GitHub](https://github.com/SyncfusionExamples/ASP-NET-MVC-Getting-Started-Examples/tree/main/Chip/ASP.NET%20MVC%20Razor%20Examples).

-N> You can refer to our [ASP.NET MVC Chips](https://www.syncfusion.com/aspnet-mvc-ui-controls/chips) feature tour page for its groundbreaking feature representations.
-You can also explore our [ASP.NET MVC Chips Example](https://ej2.syncfusion.com/aspnetmvc/Chips/Default#/material) that shows you how to render the Chips in ASP.NET MVC.
+N> You can also explore our [ASP.NET MVC Chips Example](https://ej2.syncfusion.com/aspnetmvc/Chips/Default#/material) that shows you how to render the Chips in ASP.NET MVC.